MauroDataMapper/docs/docs/rest-api/admin.md

 This endpoint forces the rebuild of the Lucene indexes.
 This is only necessary when synchronisation between database and indexes is lost; when the search functionality is not returning correct results.
 Authenticatuin credentials can be passed as part of the request body.

+---

 ## Properties

-There are a number of system-wide properties that can be updated by administrators - such as the text of any emails sent, and the email address from which catalogue emails appear to be sent.
+There are a number of system-wide properties that can be updated by administrators, such as the text of any emails sent and the email address from which catalogue emails appear to be sent.

-Properties are composed of _keys_ and _values_.
+Properties are composed of **keys** and **values**.
 Keys can be any string with the following restrictions:

-* Must be lowercase alpha characters.
+* Must be lowercase alpha characters
-* No spaces are allowed.
+* No spaces are allowed
-* May include periods ('.') and/or underscores ('_').
+* May include periods ('.') and/or underscores ('_')
-* Must be unique.
+* Must be unique

 ### Getting properties